ltskinner/software-engineering/books/software_architecture_in_practice/README.md

 "How does a project get to be a year behind schedule?
 One dat at a time"

-Revisit this book in 2 years to refresh on the last two sections regarding large scale architectures and business level decisions.

 ## Part 4: Architecture and Business

 ### Chapter 23: Economic Analysis of Architectures